Lotta Svärd: History

 During the Finnish Civil War it was associated with the White Guard.
 After the war Lotta Svärd was founded as a separate organisation on 9 September 1920.
 The first known organisation to use the name Lotta Svärd was the Lotta Svärd of Riihimäki, founded on 11 November 1918.

 The organisation expanded during the 1920s and it included 60,000 members in 1930.
+Helmi Arneberg-Pentti was chairman of Lotta Svärd from 1921 to 1922 and 1925 to 1929.
 By 1944 it included 242,000 volunteers, the largest voluntary auxiliary organisation in the world, while the total population of Finland was less than four million.
+Fanni Luukkonen was the leader of Lotta Svärd from 1929 to 1944.

-Inspired by the Finnish Lotta Svärd, a similar organization was founded in Stockholm, Sweden in 1924.
-The organization, which later took the name Sveriges lottakårer [the Swedish Lotta corps], kept close contact with its Finnish sister-organization.
+Inspired by the Finnish Lotta Svärd, a similar organisation was founded in Stockholm, Sweden in 1924 by Tyra Wadner.
+The organisation, which later took the name Sveriges lottakårer [the Swedish Lotta corps], kept close contact with its Finnish sister-organisation.

 During the 1920s and 1930s only Christian Finnish citizens were eligible to join, and two references from persons considered reliable were required.
 The latter requirement was often ignored after the break of Winter War in 1939.
 Foreigners could be accepted by special permission.
 However, in 1940 the first Muslim and Jewish members were accepted, and the first non-denominational member in 1941.

 World War II

 During the Winter War some 100,000 men whose jobs were taken over by "Lottas" were freed for military service.
 The Lottas worked in hospitals, at air-raid warning posts and other auxiliary tasks in conjunction with the armed forces.
 The Lottas, however, were officially unarmed.
 The only exception was a voluntary anti-aircraft battery in Helsinki in summer 1944, composed of Lotta Svärd members.
 The battery operated the AA search-lights.
 The unit was issued rifles for self-protection, thus being the only armed female military unit of the Finnish Defence Forces history.
+The medical section was led by doctor Suoma af Hällström.

-The dire need for labor led to fast recruitment and there was often no time to properly train the new Lottas according to the principles of the organization.
+The dire need for labour led to fast recruitment and there was often no time to properly train the new Lottas according to the principles of the organisation.
 In addition, most new recruits were young and inexperienced.
 This caused some friction between the veterans and the new recruits.

 Lotta Svärd suffered relatively light losses, considering the number of women posted to a war zone and the length of the war.
-During the wars, 291 Lottas died, most of which (140) from diseases caught on duty.
-66 were killed on the front, 47 in air raids and 34 in accidents.
+During the wars 291 Lottas died, 140 from diseases caught on duty, 66 were killed on the front, 47 in air raids and 34 in accidents.
 The fallen Lottas were buried in war heroes' graves in their home parishes.